Episcopal polity

-The chair (cathedra) of the Bishop of Rome (Pope) of the Catholic Church in the Archbasilica of St. John in Lateran in Rome, Italy, represents his episcopal authority.
+The chair (cathedra) of the Bishop of Rome (Pope) of the Catholic Church in the Archbasilica of Saint John Lateran in Rome, Italy, represents his episcopal authority.

 An episcopal polity, also known as episcopalianism, is a hierarchical form of church governance in which the chief local authorities are called bishops.
-The word "bishop" here is derived via the British Latin and Vulgar Latin term *ebiscopus/*biscopus, from Ancient Greek ἐπίσκοπος (epískopos) 'overseer'.
-It is the structure used by many of the major Christian Churches and denominations, such as the Catholic, Eastern Orthodox, Oriental Orthodox, Church of the East, Anabaptist, Lutheran, and Anglican churches or denominations, and other churches founded independently from these lineages.
+The word "bishop" here is derived via the Vulgar Latin term episcopus, from Ancient Greek ἐπίσκοπος (epískopos) 'overseer'.
+It is the structure used by many of the major Christian churches and denominations, such as the Catholic, Eastern Orthodox, Oriental Orthodox, Church of the East, Anabaptist, Lutheran, and Anglican churches or denominations, and other churches founded independently from these lineages.
 Many Methodist denominations have a form of episcopal polity known as connexionalism.

 History

 Churches with an episcopal polity are governed by bishops, practising their authorities in the dioceses and conferences or synods.
-Their leadership is both sacramental and constitutional; as well as performing ordinations, confirmations, and consecrations, the bishop supervises the clergy within a local jurisdiction and is the representative both to secular structures and within the hierarchy of the church.
+Their leadership is both sacramental and constitutional: as well as performing ordinations, confirmations, and consecrations, the bishop supervises the clergy within a local jurisdiction and is the representative both to secular structures and within the hierarchy of the church.

 Bishops are considered to derive their authority from an unbroken, personal apostolic succession from the Twelve Apostles of Jesus.
 Bishops with such authority are said to represent the historical episcopate or historic episcopate.
 Churches with this type of government usually believe that the Church requires episcopal government as described in the New Testament (see 1 Timothy 3 and 2 Timothy 1).
 In some systems, bishops may be subject in limited ways to bishops holding a higher office (variously called archbishops, metropolitans, or patriarchs, depending upon the tradition).
 They also meet in councils or synods.
 These gatherings, subject to presidency by higher ranking bishops, usually make important decisions, though the synod or council may also be purely advisory.

 For much of the written history of institutional Christianity, episcopal government was the only known form of church organization.
 This changed at the Reformation.
 Many Protestant churches are now organized by either congregational or presbyterian church polities, both descended from the writings of John Calvin, a Protestant reformer working and writing independently following the break with the Catholic Church precipitated by The Ninety-Five Theses of Martin Luther.
-However, some people have disputed the episcopal polity before the reformation, such as Aerius of Sebaste in the 4th century.
+However, some people have disputed the episcopal polity before the Protestant Reformation, such as Aerius of Sebaste in the 4th century.